Public Parks and Facilities are Essential to Our Quality of Life

 - Please collect and properly dispose of all dog waste.
 Waste bags are provided.

-- Soliciting and vending are prohibited unless otherwise permitted by GCRD.
+- Soliciting and vending are prohibited unless otherwise permitted by Greenville County Rec.

 - Permits will be prominently displayed by all vendors.

-- Firearms, fireworks, glass bottles, alcohol, illegal drugs and ATVs are prohibited.
+- Fireworks, glass bottles, alcohol, illegal drugs and ATVs are prohibited.

 - Swimming in park lakes and rivers is prohibited and dangerous.